-Of the 38 million Americans coping with migraines in the United States, 28 million are adult women.
-That means 18% of adult women in the USA experience migraines.
+Migraines affect 38 million people in the United States, 28 million are adult women.
+That means 18% of adult women in the USA experience this complex condition.
 That is nearly one in five.
-Half of these women experience more than one migraine per month and a quarter of them deal with four or more severe migraines each month.
+Half of these women experience more than one migraine per month and a quarter of them deal with four or more severe episodes each month.

 Why does the disparity exist?
 Why do migraines last longer for women, and why do females report more chronic pain than males?
 While the reason is not 100% understood, there are a few interesting facts that have a bearing.